aaronu7/saas-plugins/README.md

 ## Usage

-### Basic example: create a plugin, add it to a domain and invoke its method.
+### Basic Initialization: create a plugin and add it to a domain.
 ```cs
 // The code for this plugin
 string code = @"